-HERE ARE A FEW TIPS THAT WILL MAKE YOUR STAY MORE COMFORTABLE (Aug.
-2006):
+HERE ARE A FEW TIPS THAT WILL MAKE YOUR STAY MORE COMFORTABLE"

-- The telephone number here is (+420) 251 510 244.
+- The telephone number here is (+420) 257 531 996.
 You can call locally all you want, but not to numbers that begin with a zero because the phone is restricted against long distance calls.
 Unfortunately mobile phones are considered long distance. - PICKPOCKETS!!!!!!
 Watch out that you don't get crowded ANYWHERE.
 If you get in a crowd, put your hand on your money.
 If you are getting crowded, get vocal, shout and move aggressively.
 Pickpockets come in all different colors, genders and ages, so be aware.
 Don't carry a wallet, just take some cash and maybe one credit card.
 The rest of your stuff you can leave here in the apartment. - To get a taxi, call 233 113 311 and wait for the operator to come on and speak English.
-Tell them the address of the flat, Prokopska 10, Mala Strana, the telephone number of the flat and where you want to go.
+Tell them the address of the flat, Na Kampe 10, Mala Strana, the telephone number of the flat and where you want to go.
 It usually takes 10 minutes for a taxi to come. - We have installed a wireless broadband connection in this apartment.
 It's called PANET and the passwrod is WIFINETWORKPA (all caps WPA encryptyion) so you can go ahead and connect and use it any time you want.
-The smtp server is smtp.iol.cz. - Before leaving, make sure to shut all the windows. - The heaters are gas and have thermostats attached to each one.
-You can turn them on and off individually.
-Turn them up to a comfortable temperature. - If you should break something, please don't hide it, let us know so we can fix it for the next guest.
+The smtp server is smtp.iol.cz. - Before leaving, make sure to shut all the windows. - The heaters are electric, you can turn them on or off with the rocker switches (the line is on, the circle is off).
+Turn them up to a comfortable temperature.
+Be aware that the city controls WHEN the heaters turn on and off however, so they may not come on immediately when you switch them on.
+Leave them on though and when you come back, the flat should be warm. - If you should break something, please don't hide it, let us know so we can fix it for the next guest.
 There's nothing worse than discovering a busted somethingorother and not having enough time to set it straight for the next folks.
 Thanks a lot. - Quiet hours in the house (and in Prague for that matter) are 10 PM (2200) until 6 AM (0600).
-Please keep it down during those hours so as not to disturb the residents in the house. - If any of the power decides to cut out, there's a fuse box in the entrance hallway, find the fuse which is down and flip it back up.
+Please keep it down during those hours so as not to disturb the residents in the house.

-- Please don't pour coffee grounds down the kitchen sink drain, it's better to put 'em in the garbage. - If you're around town and you want to phone, buy a phone card outside the main post office, or at any Tabak shop, and use that in the many pay phones around the city.
+- If any of the power decides to cut out, there's a fuse box in the entrance hallway, find the fuse which is down and flip it back up. - Please don't pour coffee grounds down the kitchen sink drain, it's better to put 'em in the garbage. - If you're around town and you want to phone, buy a phone card outside the main post office, or at any Tabak shop, and use that in the many pay phones around the city.
 You can also use coins, but there aren't many coin phones left.